10Duke/android-client-idp-sso/BUILDING.md

 # Some following scripts may use SRC, which should point to the project root
 # Change the path below to point to the project root
-SRC=${HOME}/git/10duke/clientlibs/android
+SRC=${HOME}/git/github/10duke/android-client-idp-sso
 ```

-### Downloading and Setting Up The Android SDK
+## Downloading and Setting Up The Android SDK

-You can skip this part, if you have Android SDK and the necessary components.
+You can skip this part, if you have Android SDK and the necessary components. **NOTE**: Even if
+you have Android SDK, you may need to install additional Android SDK-components as per "Install
+needed dependencies" in following script.

 Following scripts install the necessary Android components in Linux environment.